beardymcjohnface/Koverage/paper/paper.md

 Calculating the read-coverage of sequencing reads to a reference genome is a routine task with many applications.
-Some examples include identifying duplication or deletion events in a draft genome assembly, identifying related contigs for binning in metagenome assemblies, or analysing taxonomic compositions of metagenome samples.
+Some examples include identifying duplication or deletion events in a draft genome assembly, identifying related contigs for binning in metagenome assemblies [@metacoag,@graphbin2], or analysing taxonomic compositions of metagenomic samples [@condiga].
 Calculating read-coverage information typically involves several read and write operations of the sequencing data.
 This is not a problem for small datasets.
 However, this can be a significant bottleneck when analysing a large number of samples, or when screening very large reference sequence files.
 Koverage is designed to reduce the I/O burden as much as possible to enable maximum